denten-books/plain-text/2-device.md

 > to judge by the voices, stood beings akin to him [@nabokov_invitation_1959, 176].

-Formal literary technique thus gestures towards the real.
-It arrests the illusion of mimesis, exposing the incapacity of the literary world to assume physical form.
+In this way, formal literary technique gestures towards the real, arresting the illusion of mimesis and exposing the incapacity of the literary world to assume a physical form.
 Material properties of the book place a hard constraint on its ideational content.
-Nabokov liked to draw attention to that boundary throughout his career, reminding readers that they enter his fictional worlds in thought only, where his fictional characters could not quite escape the page.
+Nabokov liked to draw attention to that boundary throughout his career, through characters that struggle to escape the page.

 The difficulty of pinpointing the area of transition between thoughts and